 For example, since the cyber threat domain is new and critical, more detail is expected for cyber concepts that will be expected to be shared by the cyber community.
 However extremely fine-grain and technology specific information is captured in current specifications and is not expected to be replicated.

-The level of detail and degree of abstraction across domains is a judgement call on the part of submitters, submitters will be asked to discuss their design choices.
+The level of detail and degree of abstraction across domains is a judgment call on the part of submitters.
+Submitters will be asked to discuss their design choices with respect to degree of detail and abstraction.

 Informative specifications and schema

 As there has been substantial work in specific domains with regard to threats and risks, the proposed models should be informed by existing specifications for defining the conceptual model and NIEM mapping.
-These informative specifications include but are not limited to:
+These informative specifications include but are not limited to those found in section 6.4.

-STIX/Cybox/TAXII – The STIX/Cybox/TAXII set of specifications has been developed in a community effort to represent information sharing structures for Cyber attacks.

-NIEM Reference models and IEPDs – NIEM provides for information sharing across multiple domains and has specific concepts relating to law enforcement, emergency management and terrorism prevention.

-OMG Structured Assurance Case Metamodel (SACM) and related risk models.

-The Emergency Data Exchange Language (EDXL) Standards from Oasis.

-ISO/IEC 13335

-ISO/IEC 15408

-ISO/IEC 15443

-ISO/IEC 27001

-ISO/IEC 31000

-EBIOS (France)

-HTRA (Canada)

-NIST SP-800-30 (US)

-Octave (SEI CMU)

-Microsoft Threat Analysis

 Conceptual models and mappings

-The approach being requested in this RFP is based on utilizing a “conceptual model”, expressed in high-level UML, to capture the concepts relevant to threats and risks across multiple domains and communities.
+The approach being requested in this RFP is based on utilizing a “conceptual model”, expressed in UML, to capture the concepts relevant to threats and risks across multiple domains and communities.
 The conceptual model will be layered to allow for specific areas of concerns and domains to successively add detail to general concepts and relationships as required.
 The design focus of the conceptual model will be “operational threats and risks” with specific attention to high-level cyber related threats and risks.
 The conceptual model should then be able to be used to “semantically ground” specific exchange specifications such that the concepts shared between different exchange representations used by different communities may be understood and mapped.
 As each of these exchange standards is designed with specific structures, design choices and technologies in mind – the conceptual model should be free of such commitments.
 The conceptual model will then be “mapped” to each representation (PIM or PSM) to be federated.
 PIM or PSM models may be expressed in UML, XML or ontological languages.

 Specifications may utilize, extend or define UML profiles to express the conceptual and mapping semantics.
 Submissions may use the SIMF (Semantic Information Modeling for Federation) specification if it is sufficiently defined at submission time.
 Such profiles will then be used to define and map the threat/risk models.

+2 Operational Threat and Risk Scope

-The graphic, above, illustrates the expected scope of this RFP.
+The above graphic illustrates the expected scope of this RFP.
 Note that later RFPs may extend the scope to “drill down” into other kinds of threats and risks.

 Wide and shallow conceptual model generically covering threats and risks